 Future Vehicle Ownership

 AV usage frees up travel time during commutes.
 AVs are extremely beneficial to people with a high value of travel time (VOTT), as these people can be much more productive while traveling in an AV.
 Thus, AV usage will see maximum return of investment for people belonging to high-income groups.
 It will also increase personal productivity by providing safe mobility for the disabled and even children.

 It is likely that we will see empty vehicle-miles traveled, in order to avoid parking costs.
 However, this will allow vehicles to be shared among household members and will result in the reduction of vehicle ownership.

-Fagnant and Kockelman predict that “most AV benefits will likely exceed the negative impacts of added VMT,” (Fagnant and Kockelman, 2015, pg.
+Fagnant and Kockelman predict that “most AV benefits will likely exceed the negative impacts of added VMT” (Fagnant and Kockelman, 2015, p.
 5).
-Smarter vehicle operations may reduce the volume of auto repairs, but the cost per repair for vehicles is likely to rise, due to complex technology.
+Smarter vehicle operations may reduce the volume of auto repairs, but the cost per repair for vehicles is likely to rise as a result of more complex technology.

 There are several public benefits as well as conflicts associated with AVs.
 Due to the convenience of long-distance travel using AVs and SAVs, the use of trains, planes and public transit systems in the city will be largely affected.
 The biggest challenges for self-driving vehicles are the barriers to implementation, market penetration, and initial costs.